SiyiP/med-linked-blog-starter-md/10A Sensorimotor/MMT geriatric pharm.md

 - age 80+
 - lower liver and kidney function

-Beer's crriteria = set of standards for determining risks and recommendations for prescribing drugs to the elderly recs based on:
+==Beer's crriteria = set of standards for determining risks and recommendations for prescribing drugs to the elderly== recs based on:
 - age/dz/condition drug interactions
 - drug-drug interactions =